-- are responsible for choosing your own provider; - are responsible for paying, directly to your provider, any amount identified as a member responsibility, including Copayments, Coinsurance and any amount that exceeds Eligible Expenses; - are responsible for paying, directly to your provider, the cost of any non-Covered Health Service; - must decide if any provider treating you is right for you (this includes Network providers you choose and providers to whom you have been referred); and - must decide with your provider what care you should receive.
+- Are responsible for choosing your own provider. - Are responsible for paying, directly to your provider, any amount identified as a member responsibility, including Coinsurance and any amount that exceeds Eligible Expenses. - Are responsible for paying, directly to your provider, the cost of any non-Covered Health Service. - Must decide if any provider treating you is right for you (this includes Network providers you choose and providers to whom you have been referred). - Must decide with your provider what care you should receive.